The City Museum, Cradle of Havana's Symbols

-The city museum is located in the Palace of the Captains General (Palacio de los Capitanes Generales), which was the seat of Havana's government for centuries and is currently also the headquarters of the Historian's Office.
-Today is one of the most appreciated tourist places, as can also be observed in the Youtube video we include.
+The City Museum is located in the historical Palacio de los Capitanes Generales (General Captains' Palace), which was the seat of Habana's government for centuries and is currently also the headquarters of the Historian's Office.
+Today, it is one of the most valued tourist places, as can also be observed in the YouTube video included below.

-The Palace occupies the whole block and in its place, in the past, was the old parish of Havana.
-Its construction began in 1776 and since its completion, it has been the seat of 65 governors of Cuba.
-From 1899 to 1902, it was the seat of the military governors of the United States and, finally, during the Republican era, it was the presidential palace until 1920.
+The Palace occupies an entire city block, and formerly, the old Parish Church of Havana stood in its place.
+Its construction began in 1776, and upon its completion, it served as the seat for 65 governors of Cuba.
+From 1899 to 1902, it was the headquarters for the United States military governors and, finally, during the Republican era, it functioned as the presidential palace until 1920.

 After 1920, it was assigned to the Havana City Hall until December 11, 1967, during the revolutionary period, when it finally became what it is today, the city's museum.